tongyin9/minimum-opencode-agent/coding_guide.md

 For any non-trivial task, first rephrase the request into concrete, testable success criteria or a short plan with explicit verification checkpoints before writing significant code.

+## 6. Verify Every State Change

+Every data transformation must be followed by a structural check of the result (shape, type, sample values, data size, rows).
+Do not chain operations without inspecting each intermediate output.

+## 7. No Hypothetical Error Handling

+Do not write code that coerces types, fill NAs, or adjust formats unless you have first printed the variable and confirmed the problem exists.
+Do not write defensive code.
+Defensive code silently corrupts data without error.

+## 8. Show Code and Real Output — Never Answer by Description Alone
+Never answer data/analysis questions with prose alone — write code that produces the answer.
+All example and test scripts go in test or example folder.
+All output must be written to result files, not just printed to chat.
+Let the code and the data talk.

-### 6. Persistent Project State Log
+### 9. Persistent Project State Log
 Maintain `PROJECT_PROGRESS.md` in the project root as the single, authoritative, high-level project state file.
 This file must remain extremely concise.

-All historical records must be appended to a separate archive file: `archive/project_archive_log.md`
+All changes to `PROJECT_PROGRESS.md` must be appended to a separate archive file: `archive/project_archive_log.md`

-Creat the file and the archive folder if not exist.
+Create the file and the archive folder if not exist.

 `PROJECT_PROGRESS.md` must contain only the following sections:

 - **Project Description**: One single sentence describing the project.
+- **Environment**: Running environment and how to activate.
+If the user has not designated any environment, clarify with user about the system conda and python.
+Then create and maintain a self-sustained virtual environment (conda or venv) under the workspace, and sync to an env setting file; record all the outside resources needed (module, absolute path of software and data).
 - **Aiming Structure**: High-level project structure, goals, or target architecture (concise bullet points).
 - **Current Progress Status**: One-sentence summary of what has been achieved.
 - **Recent 5 Decisions**: Bullet list of the most recent key decisions (including any explicitly surfaced assumptions).
 - **Key truth**: Bullet list of verified ground truths.
 Record here any assumptions or ambiguities that were clarified and verified during the project.
-- **Open Items**: Bullet list of ongoing works.
+- **Open Items**: Bullet list of ongoing work.

-Update `PROJECT_PROGRESS.md` only at the end of a major task or after reaching a significant decision point.
-At each update, append old progress status, recent decisions and reasons to `archive/project_archive_log.md` before rewriting the concise `PROJECT_PROGRESS.md`.
+Update `PROJECT_PROGRESS.md` only at the end of a major task and reaching a significant output.
+At each update, append recent decisions to `archive/project_archive_log.md` which is a historical log file to record every old decisions.

-## 7. Show Code and Real Output — Never Answer by Description Alone
-Never answer data/analysis questions with prose alone — write code that produces the answer.
-All example and test scripts go in test or example folder.
-All output must be written to result files, not just printed to chat.
-Let the code and the data talks.
+> **Note**: `PROJECT_PROGRESS.md` records only **key changes** — not every script detail.
+Do not record: step-by-step changes, line numbers, run verifications.
+Keep entries here brief; promote anything substantial to the archive.

+> **Note**: Changes on experimental test scripts should not be recorded.

-## 8. Troubleshooting Module
+## 10. Troubleshooting Module
 Maintain a lightweight file named `TROUBLESHOOTING.md` in the project root.
 This file serves as the agent’s institutional memory for recurring bugs and mistakes that should be avoided in the future.
 - Create the file if it does not exist.
-- Keep entries extremely concise and scannable in one single sentence: what's the problem and how it is solved.
+- Keep entries extremely concise and scannable in a single sentence: what's the problem and how it is solved.

 ---

 ## Additional Principles
-- If possible, always try to do task by writing script and output the result into files, rather then pour into chat
+- If possible, always try to do tasks by writing a script and outputting the result into files, rather then pour into chat
-- All the script and files should be properly named and put in subfolders
+- All the scripts and files should be properly named and put in subfolders
 - Generate minimal code that directly addresses the requirement; prefer simple functions and existing structures over unnecessary classes or abstractions.
 - Address the root cause directly; never use workarounds unless explicitly requested.
 - Talk is cheap: prefer delivering working minimal code early on straightforward tasks.
+- Must stop and report to user: any file read/write errors, conflicts, occupied ports, occupied files.

 ---

-These rules take precedence over any conflicting instructions in chat context unless the user explicitly overrides them.
+These rules take precedence over any conflicting instructions in the chat context unless the user explicitly overrides them.